jgomo3/nebrios_docs/source/api/index.rst

 ==============

 This document describes how to create endpoints in your Nebri instance, or consume other API's with Python scripts.
 An API endpoint is instantly available by creating a script in the API section of the admin or over ssh.
 See :doc:`../misc/folder_structure`.
+You can use the `nebrios-authentication <https://github.com/briem-bixly/nebrios-authentication>`_ library to use both token and basic http autentication.

-The endpoint is then reachable with URL structure:
+Endpoints are then reachable with this URL structure:

 ::